mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ## Client Compromise

+The MLS protocol adopts a threat model which includes multiple forms of Client compromises.
+While adversaries are in a very strong position if they have compromised an MLS client, there are still situations where security guarantees can be recovered thanks to the PCS properties achieved by the MLS protocol.

+In this section we will explore the consequences and recommandations regarding the following compromise scenarios:

+-- The attacker has access to a specific application message key

+-- The attacker has access to the group secrets for one group

+-- The attacker has access to the signature key for one group

+-- The attacker has access to all secrets of a member for a group

+-- The attacker has access to all secrets of a user for all groups

+[[TODO: Make examples for more complex attacks, cross groups, multi collusions, fault attacks to jump...]]

+### Compromise of AEAD key material

+In specific circumpstances, adversaries may have access to specific AEAD key and nonces which protect the Application and Group Operation messages.

+[[NOTE: Defense in depth, including context in the key derivation can provide protection against the derivation of the next AEAD key when the adversary only has the existing key]]

-MLS provides a limited form of protection against compromised Clients through PCS.
-When the Client is fully compromised, then the attacker will be able to decrypt any messages for groups in which the Client is a member, and will be able to send messages impersonating the compromised Client.
+When a Client is fully compromised, then the attacker will be able to decrypt any messages for groups in which the Client is a member, and will be able to send messages impersonating the compromised Client.
 However, if the Client afterwards updates its keying material (see {{fs-and-pcs}}) (using fresh randomness that the attacker does not know) then the PCS property enables the Client to recover.

 In addition, a client cannot send a message to a group which appears to be from another client with a different identity.
 Note that if devices